Kintyre/ksconf/docs/source/dyn/cli.rst

                             The local file that you wish to remove duplicate settings from.
 This file will be read from and then replaced with a minimized version.
       --dry-run, -D         Enable dry-run mode.
-Instead of writing the minimizing the TARGET file, preview what would be removed the form of a 'diff'.
+Instead of writing and minimizing the TARGET file, preview what would be removed as a 'diff'.
       --output OUTPUT       Write the minimized output to a separate file instead of updating TARGET.
       --explode-default, -E